Sixteen Going on Seventeen: In popular culture

-The song was used twice on Family Guy.
-It is heard in the episode "Family Gay", and Lois sings the song to her daughter Meg in the episode "Peter's Two Dads," trying to guess how old she is.

 The song was reimagined by Dawn French and Jennifer Saunders in an episode of their sketch show French and Saunders where, as one of several sketches based on the movie, the two sit in the gazebo singing the lyrics: "I am French/And you are Saunders".

 The song was used as the outro music for "Tea Leaves," a fifth-season episode of the US television series Mad Men.

 The song was used in the 1996 British film Beautiful Thing.
 On the second night they share a bed, Jamie kisses Ste for the first time, and the song is heard playing at the end of the scene.
 The song continues playing through to the following scenes.

 On May 4, 2000, Julia Louis-Dreyfus was a guest on the Late Show with David Letterman, ending her visit on the show by performing a rendition of the song with fellow Seinfeld co-star Jerry Seinfeld.

-A movie in 2004, 13 Going on 30, is named after the song, and also includes a parody.

-Seohyun of Korean pop group Girls' Generation did a cover of the song for their "Into the New World tour".
-It was later put on the tour album.

-The song is a part of the play in The Pacifier (starring Vin Diesel).

-The song is used by the AM station WGR in Buffalo leading into discussions about the Bills playoff drought.

-The "Sixteen Going on Seventeen" scene is featured on The Orville episode "If the Stars Should Appear" when Klyden asks to see something to make him happy in addition to eating rocky road ice cream as "depression food" following an argument with Bortus.

 Laibach did a cover of the song for their "The Sound of Music" album, which was inspired by their 2015 tour in North Korea.

-In an October 1993 episode of EastEnders, Grant Mitchell teases Michelle Fowler with a line from the song (and another time using a line from the 1959 song "Only Sixteen") after finding out from that Michelle was 16 when she became pregnant to her daughter, Vicki (fathered by his then-wife's Sharon's father, Den Watts).

 In the To All the Boys I've Loved Before book series by Jenny Han, the main character Lara Jean sings the song with her father throughout the book.